 A common problem with Tax Credits is overpayments.
 This is where HMRC have paid you more tax credits than you should have had.
-If you have had your award changed or stopped because of an overpayment, or you have been asked to pay money back directly, it is a good idea to speak to a specialist benefits adviser who can check whether the overpayment has been calculated correctly and tell you about any options you may have.
-This is not something Working Families can help you with; you need to speak to someone who can have a look at your tax credit award notices.
+If you have had your award changed or stopped because of an overpayment, a tax credits overpayment is being recovered from another benefit (for example, Universal Credit), or you have been asked to pay money back directly, it is a good idea to speak to a specialist benefits adviser who can check whether the overpayment has been calculated correctly and tell you about any options you may have.
+This is not something Working Families can help you with.

-- Your tax credits are based on the previous tax year and your income is over £2,500 more than the previous tax year
+- Your tax credits are based on the previous tax year and your income for the current tax year turns out to be over £2,500 more than the previous tax year

 - Your tax credits are based on an estimate of current year income which turns out to be too low